griffinryan/tamber/docs/architecture.md

   - Install PyTorch nightly for optimal MPS support if stable release lags.
   - Ensure `accelerate`, `safetensors`, `diffusers`, `soundfile`, and `torchaudio` compiled for ARM64.
   - Document optional `brew install ffmpeg` for future MP3 exports and playback fallback.
+- **Precision**: Riffusion inference defaults to float32 on MPS to prevent the high-frequency artefacts observed when running the pipeline in float16.
+Override the device with `TIMBRE_INFERENCE_DEVICE` if you need to force CPU/CUDA manually.
 - **Performance**: Monitor GPU memory usage; default to 5–10 s clip lengths during Phase 0.
 Provide configuration for downscaling resolution or using cached embeddings for speed.

 ## 5. Data & File Layout